awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     mvn clean install -Dmaven.test.skip=true
     ```

-    - In the page multiple flows will be described and this is how the project is defined:
+    - In this page multiple flows will be described and this is how the project is defined:

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/java-project.png" />